caitlindev/simply-social/README.md

 I wanted to show an example of some CSS bluring on the image, in the event that the image might be dynamic.
 I used Google's reverse image lookup to find the original photo.

 I'm storing the brand colors and specs in variables.
 I like to use mixins for properties that have multiple selectors depending on which browser you're using.

+My only use of Bootstrap is for some of their directives already built for Angular.
+Otherwise, I'm writing my own markup.